 The Unitarian Universalist Holdeen India Program (UUHIP), a department of the UUA's International Office, provides aid for humanitarian service ventures and social enterprises that seek to advance prosperity for all of India’s people.
 Education programs, livelihood development initiatives, and project’s promoting access to credit have all received UUHIP support.

-- What is the UU United Nations Office (UU-UNO)?
+- What is the Unitarian Universalist Office at the United Nations (UU@UN)?

-The UU United Nations Office (UU-UNO), a department of the UUA's International Office, is engaged in international advocacy work at the UN based on Unitarian Universalist (UU) values.
-From involvement in the drafting of the Universal Declaration of Human Rights, to leading the faith caucus to establish the International Criminal Court, to overcoming UN apathy about sexual orientation & gender identity issues, the UU-UNO has a long history of providing strong leadership in all aspects of human rights at a policy level through UN consultative status.
+The UUA Office United Nations (UU@UN), a department of the UUA's International Office, is engaged in international advocacy work at the UN based on Unitarian Universalist (UU) values.
+From involvement in the drafting of the Universal Declaration of Human Rights, to leading the faith caucus to establish the International Criminal Court, to overcoming UN apathy about sexual orientation & gender identity issues, the UU@UN has a long history of providing strong leadership in all aspects of human rights at a policy level through UN consultative status.
+(The UU@UN was formerly known as the UU United Nations Office or UU-UNO.)

 - What is the UU Service Committee?
 The International Women's Convocation?
 Other UU organizations involved in international work?